sap218/jabberwocky/paper.md

 With jabberwocky’s ``catch`` command, one can provide some keywords and it will search the chosen ontology for the classes and pairs them with their synonyms.
 The ``catch`` command then reads and cleans the users’ textual data, and filters the output on whether it finds a class or one of its synonyms in a value.

+In the repository, https://github.com/sap218/jabberwocky-tests, I use an example for ``catch``.
+Out of 26 blog posts, jabberwockys’ ``catch`` returned 13 posts: the correct number.
+When using Stanford CoreNLP, it returned all 26 posts, however separated each post by their full-stop (``catch`` returns the full post) and so output was larger: 35.
+One would have to again play with some data in order to see the output properly - another limitation in this area.
+Compared to jabberwocky’s ``catch``, the command simply returns the texts which contains the label/phrase for individuals to then conduct their own further research on the text itself.

 This is straightforward but powerful, now one can effectively search their text data for some basic classes, but automatically search for all the implied meanings of those keywords too - returning a bigger collection of text to conduct research.
 The aim of jabberwocky for future development is to utilise the strengths of ontologies and text.

 # References